 - Medium or normal porosity: Medium to normal porosity hair sits in the sweet spot, letting in and holding onto just the right amount of moisture, so it can go a few days without a wash.
 High porosity hair needs a lot of moisture in order to keep its luster, so people often wait up to a week to wash this kind of hair.

 - Low porosity: If you have low porosity hair it tends to be quite shiny and can be easily weighed down by protein-rich or thick conditioners.
 Since it’s prone to build-up, this hair usually needs to be washed often.

 To find out your porosity level, drop a strand of hair from your comb or brush into a glass of water.
 If it floats, you have low porosity hair, while high porosity hair will sink to the bottom.

 Unfortunately, when it comes to sebum production, the biological odds are against men and anyone with similar levels of testosterone.

 “Testosterone and other androgens stimulate oil glands to produce more sebum, so men typically have more oily scalp and hair, and therefore need to wash daily,” says Dr. Wu, but she clarifies: “For most people, I recommend washing your hair every one to three days.”

 Need to pick up some products to get you on your hair caring way?
-Check out the winners from this year’s Grooming Awards.
+Check out the winners from this year’s The Manual Grooming Awards 2021.